 You’re meant to walk down the memory lane together, and reflect on how much has changed since then (or hasn’t).

-Alternatively, you may decide to skip this option, and approach the slide-show party in the following manner: you can prepare a Christmas slideshow video which summarizes your overall year - everything you and your team managed to achieve, the conferences you attended, the events you organized, the fun you had, and the tears you shed.
+Alternatively, you may decide to skip this option, and approach the slide-show party in the following manner: you can prepare a Christmas slideshow video which summarizes your overall year - everything you and your team managed to achieve, the conferences you attended, the virtual events you organized, the fun you had, and the tears you shed.

 We recommend using an app such as Animoto.
 The app provides users with a wide range of creative and versatile options.
 For instance, there’s a video template called Our Company’s Year which helps organizations celebrate their successes and in their words “create a sense of togetherness”.